special operations forces » united states air force special operations » aircraft » mc-130 combat talon

 • 353rd Special Operations Group, Kadena AB, Japan

-The MC-130H features advanced aircraft management and navigation systems that require a smaller crew than the E models.
+The MC-130H features advanced integrated aircraft management and navigation systems that require a smaller crew than the E models.

 MC-130E/H Features